aronbeal/drupalextension/README.md

 **EDIT FROM REPO MAINTAINER**: This project is not being maintained, and should be forked if you need its functionality.
+It would probably be better to just use [Behat Drupal Extension](https://github.com/jhedstrom/drupalextension) directly at this point, as it has deviated significantly from this by now.

 # Behat Drupal Extension (fork)